sdmp/sdmp.github.io/docs/control.md

 ---

-Inside the root [message object](./message) of a [resource](./resource) is an optional property named `control`.
+Inside the root [message object of a message](./message) is an optional property named `control`.
 This property describes the addition and updating of users and nodes, the relationships between users, and the trust level between users and nodes.

 The `control` property is an object containing the following fields: